Mason Duval

-Mason Duval (born 24 August 2001) is a Caymanian footballer currently playing for North Carolina Fusion U23 of the USL League Two, and the Cayman Islands national team.
+Mason Duval (born 24 August 2001) is a Caymanian footballer who plays for the Cayman Islands national team.

 Club career

 For the 2021 season, Duval joined North Carolina Fusion U23 of the USL League Two.
 That year, the team advanced to the league final before falling to the Des Moines Menace 0–1.
 During the regular season, Duval scored eight goals in eight matches.